E-Fumi/PharmaDataMining/README.md

 ### Scraping

 As mentioned above, many of the entries in the datasets obtained from ChEMBL were missing crucial information pertaining to the compounds' properties.
 However, [PubChem](https://pubchem.ncbi.nlm.nih.gov/) is an excellent resource where many of these properties can be retrieved.
-I built a webscraper in Selenium that can search PubChem for the names of compounds with missing properties, check whether the requested page is a match (by comparing molecular formulas or names), and scrape molecular weight, heavy atom count, rotatable bond count, topological polar surface area, and number of hydrogen bond donors and acceptors.
+I built a webscraper in Selenium that can search PubChem for the names of compounds with missing properties, check whether the requested page is a match, and if so, scrape molecular weight, heavy atom count, rotatable bond count, topological polar surface area, and number of hydrogen bond donors and acceptors.
 The significance of these entries is discussed in the Analysis section of this readme.

 <br/>